SHINO-01/W3_Assignment_05/README.md

 <h3>Run All Tests</h3>

-<pre><code>pytest --cov=.
+<pre><code>pytest --cov=. --cov-config=.coveragerc
 </code></pre>

 <p>This command runs all tests and generates a coverage report.</p>

 <h3>Interpreting the Coverage Report</h3>

 <p>After running the tests, you will see a coverage summary indicating the percentage of code covered by tests.
-The goal is to maintain at least 80% code coverage.</p>
+The goal is to maintain at least 70% code coverage.</p>

 <hr>